reecetech/bamboo-specs/README.md

     https://stash.reecenet.org/projects/<projectKey>/repos/<repositorySlug>/browse

-Polling for changes in the repository may be enabled (currently defaulting to every 3 minutes):

-    repositoryPolling: true

 Plan branches are local configurations based on branches in the repository and the strategy for synchronising the two are controlled with: